 The clamping force when clamping the workpiece, the cutting force when cutting, the elastic deformation and plastic deformation when the workpiece hinders the tool cutting, and the temperature of the cutting zone rise, and thermal deformation occurs are all factors in the deformation of thin-walled parts during turning.

-As a result, when rough processing, we must use a larger amount of back-eating knife and feed; when finishing, the knife volume is generally 0.20.5mm, the feed is generally 0.10.2mm/r or even smaller, the cutting speed is 6120m/min, and the cutting speed is as high as possible when refining.
+As a result, when rough machining, we must use a larger amount of back-eating knife and feed; when finishing, the knife volume is generally 0.20.5mm, the feed is generally 0.10.2mm/r or even smaller, the cutting speed is 6120m/min, and the cutting speed is as high as possible when refining.
 Still, it isn’t easy to be too high.
 Select a reasonable amount of cutting to fulfill the goal of reducing CNC milling parts deformation.

 Improper Workpiece Clamping: